Teach English At Catholic Schools In Europe This Summer

 Program Structure

-Course Duration: Students enroll for 1-week courses, available each week for 4 weeks between the program dates offered each summer.
-In 2025, programs are offered for 4 weeks between June 28 - July 26, 2025.
+Course Duration: Students enroll for 1-week courses, available each week for several weeks between the program dates offered each summer.
+In 2026, programs are offered weekly between June 20 - July 25, 2026.
+Note, in some cases, programs may start up to 2 weeks earlier & end at the same time.

 Instruction Schedule: Instructors and students spend 8 hours per day in the classroom, split into two sessions: